rosa-lpz/Django-Portfolio-Website/README.md

-Create a virtual environment and install the requirements from "requirements.txt" file
+Create a virtual environment and install the requirements listed in "requirements.txt" file

 ```
 pip install -r requirements.txt